-Josh Gutwill is the Director of Visitor Research and Evaluation.
-His work includes research on learning in informal environments as well as evaluation of exhibits and programs to improve visitors' experiences.
+Josh Gutwill's work includes research on learning in informal environments as well as evaluation of exhibits and programs to improve visitors' experiences.
 He is interested in fostering and studying learners' self-directed inquiry in science museum settings through research that is jointly negotiated with museum practitioners.
 His recent projects include investigating exhibit designs that foster metacognition about social interactions, studying STEM learning during Making activities, and assessing the impact of science museum visitation on young adults' self-efficacy.
 Also serving as the Exploratorium's Human Subjects Protection Officer, Josh ensures that research and evaluation participants are treated ethically and respectfully in Exploratorium studies and has developed effective methods for gaining informed consent in informal environments.
-He received his PhD in science education from U.C.
-Berkeley in 1996.
+He received his PhD in science education from UC Berkeley in 1996.

-Joyce Ma is a Principal Researcher in Visitor Research and Evaluation.
-Her work involves characterizing the visitor experience in order to inform exhibit and program development and better understand the nature of informal learning at our museum.
+Joyce Ma's work involves characterizing the visitor experience in order to inform exhibit and program development and better understand the nature of informal learning at our museum.
 She is interested in bringing her background in the learning sciences and in EECS to studying and developing ways of using advance technologies to support museum visitors and the visitor studies field.
 Joyce is the co-lead on several projects looking at machine learning, biotech, and data visualization in informal learning environments.

-Rosario Sotelo is a Bilingual Research and Evaluation Assistant.
-She assists with marketing research, mainly recruiting visitors to provide survey responses about their experience in the museum.
+Rosario Sotelo assists with marketing research, mainly recruiting visitors to provide survey responses about their experience in the museum.
 Prior to joining the museum she was a customer service associate at the de Young Museum and a visitor services associate at the Mexican Museum both in San Francisco.
 Rosario holds an MFA from the San Francisco Art Institute.
 Her personal films have screened at the New York Film Festival, Laboratorio Arte Alameda in Mexico City, the REDCAT in Los Angeles, and Guatemala’s Biennial among other venues.
 Her film Recámara is part of the Exploratorium Film Collection.

-Hsin-Yi Chien is a Bilingual Research Associate in Visitor Research and Evaluation.
-Her work includes quantitative analyses of visitor experience at the Exploratorium, research on visitors’ learning experience at social science exhibits, and culturally responsive research methodology and exhibition design.
-Before joining the Exploratorium, she received her PhD in Communication at the University of Maryland, where she investigated how culture and social group membership influence various forms of social interaction and the resulting intergroup relations.
+Hsin-Yi Chien's work includes quantitative analyses of visitor experience at the Exploratorium, research on visitors’ learning experience at social science exhibits, and culturally responsive research methodology and exhibition design.
+Before joining the Exploratorium, she received her PhD in communication at the University of Maryland, where she investigated how culture and social group membership influence various forms of social interaction and the resulting intergroup relations.
 She has received training in both quantitative and qualitative methodologies.
 Her research interests involve social and cognitive psychology, intergroup and intercultural communication, and attitude change.